box/t3js/tutorials/passing-messages.md

 };
 {% endhighlight %}

+In the `onmessage` method for the `meme-generator` module, you can extract the text values from the message data and update the UI accordingly.

+NCZ: This is missing some transitional sentences.
+Right now there's a big gap in the story that I don't know how to fix.
+The previous sentence and the next one just don't flow.

-In our `onmessage` method for the `meme-generator` module we can extract the text values from the message data and update the UI accordingly.
-Let's add a `switch` that will have `case`s for messages.
-In the private module scope (before the `return`) we can cache values that will be used again, let's store the elements for the text tags.
+In the private module scope (before the `return`) you can cache values that will be used again, let's store the elements for the text tags.

 {% highlight javascript %}
 Application.addModule('meme-generator', function() {
   'use strict';

-  var topTextEl = document.querySelector('.top-container.meme-text'),
+// NCZ: this should not be done here.
+Look up these elements in init(). var topTextEl = document.querySelector('.top-container.meme-text'),
       bottomTextEl = document.querySelector('.bottom-container.meme-text');
   ...
 });
 {% endhighlight %}

-We can use the private module-scoped variables in the public interface.
-Now let's add the message handling in the `meme-generator` module, we will `case` the `memetextchanged` message and depending on the `direction` of the label we will update the HTML accordingly.
-This should look like something below:
+You can use the private module-scoped variables any module method.
+To add the message handling in the `meme-generator` module, add a `case` for the `memetextchanged` message.
+The HTML should be updated depending on the `direction` of the label.
+Completing this step yields:

 {% highlight javascript %}
 onmessage: function(name, data) {